 The ACTION Institute collaborates with industry partners to perform technology transfer and to gain insights into the challenges associated with deploying AI-enabled cybersecurity solutions in real-world settings.

-The ACTION Institute is supported by the National Science Foundation under grant no. 2229876 and is supported in part by funds provided by the National Science Foundation, by the Department of Homeland Security, and by IBM.
+The ACTION Institute is supported by the National Science Foundation under grant no. IIS-2229876 and is supported in part by funds provided by the National Science Foundation, by the Department of Homeland Security, and by IBM.